githubEdit

 Coordination with OCC and PWG

-In November 2021, the OCC coordinated with the President’s Working Group on Financial Markets and the Federal Deposit Insurance Corporation (FDIC) to release a report on the uses, risks, and opportunities for stablecoins.
-See President’s Working Group on Financial Markets, the FDIC, and the OCC, Report on Stablecoins (2021.11).
-The report outlines the various current use cases for stablecoins, documents their explosive growth over recent years, details the perceived risks (to users, to the payments system, and to the greater financial system), and issues a call to action to Congress to enact a “consistent and comprehensive regulatory framework” for stablecoins.
+In November 2021, the OCC coordinated with the President's Working Group on Financial Markets and the FDIC to release a report on the uses, risks, and opportunities for stablecoins.
+See President's Working Group on Financial Markets, the FDIC, and the OCC, Report on Stablecoinsarrow-up-right (2021.11).
+The report outlines the various current use cases for stablecoins, documents their explosive growth over recent years, details the perceived risks (to users, to the payments system, and to the greater financial system), and issues a call to action to Congress to enact a "consistent and comprehensive regulatory framework" for stablecoins.

 The key aspects of that regulatory framework, as requested by the report, are: